johnwheal/financial-strategy/docs/index.md

 !!! warning

-    This documentation was created for the personal use of John Wheal and may not be suitable for others.
+    This documentation was created for the personal use of John Wheal and is not intended for use by others.